ArchipelagoMW/Archipelago/docs/world maintainer.md

 This can be done through an update of the [CODEOWNERS](/docs/CODEOWNERS) document.
 Specifically, one of the involved parties should open a pull request with a change to this document.
 This PR must be approved by all existing maintainers of the world and the new world maintainer candidate.
-Finally, the PR must be approved by one core maintainer.
+Finally, the addition must be approved by one core maintainer.
 It is recommended that you add some information to the PR description about what contributions the new world maintainer has made to help the core maintainer make this final call.